bannysters/Synthorium/README.md

 After looking at Roblox devforums I found this GitHub repo: https://github.com/Nyapaw/Roblox/tree/master/Dungeon

 It includes code to generate a dungeon/maze in 2D, and it looks promising with a good amount of configuration.
 Later I'll see if I can port it into a 3D version.

+# Day 3 (Nov 19 2024)

+Wrote my own lua code to automatically generate a map, adding randomization and branching rooms to keep it natural.

+Got the code to work on roblox and actually create a building, now I just have to make it interconnected and I'm golden.